See Requirements section of the Catalogue for more details.

 A minimum of 128 semester credit hours, with a 2.00 cumulative grade point average.
 Of the 128 credit hours, 64 must be earned in residence.
 Seven semesters of full-time college-level study are required with four semesters, including the last one, spent on the Colby campus.

-- Residence: a full-time student at Colby for at least four semesters, including the last semester.
+- Residence: a full-time student at Colby for at least four semesters (64 credits), including the last semester.